The Technology, Media and Telecommunications Review: Lithuania

 There is no requirement for communication service providers to be established or registered locally.

-RFs are assigned by the CRA in accordance with the approved national plans.
-They can be assigned directly to the applicant, or by way of a public auction (e.g., in case of mobile communications networks).
+Radio frequencies are assigned by the CRA in accordance with the approved national plans.
+They can be assigned directly to the applicant, or by way of a public auction (e.g., in the case of mobile communications networks).
 Telephone numbers are distributed according to the national numbering plan.

 iv Ownership and market access restrictions